jelebg/mitsi/README.md

 ## How can I install it ?

-If you download it there (TODO), you will have a tomcat packaged just for you with the mitsi war.
+If you download it [there](https://github.com/jelebg/mitsi/releases/), you will have a tomcat packaged just for you with the mitsi war.
 Unzip the archive, then modify the following files with your favorite text editor :

 #### conf/mitsi-datasources.json